helium/HIP/0094-response-time-windows-for-witness-rewarding.md

 We see a continous decrease of the number of [hotspots not participating to PoC anymore](#network-hotspot-loss-acceleration) over time, 41K (10%) are not seen anymore since August 15th compared to July 1st.
 The situations that is excluding or inequaly rewarding a hostpot, when providing a valuable coverage, does not help is stabilize the number of active hotposts over time.

-This HIP proposes to evolve the hotspot selection by adding a response time window to eliminate only slow hotspots that fail to meet LoRaWAN-grade timing constraints and push helium hotspots to improve their reponse time, over time, reasonably.
+This HIP proposes to evolve the hotspot selection by adding a response time window
+- to eliminate only slow hotspots that fail to meet LoRaWAN-grade timing constraints
+- to push helium hotspots to improve their reponse time, over time, reasonably.

 # Motivation